Melania Trump cancels California fundraiser amid coronavirus outbreak

 The move comes amid concerns over large gatherings as the coronavirus outbreak continues to spike globally.

-A three-day "Women for Trump" bus tour that was supposed to begin Monday was also canceled during to scheduling conflicts, according to a Trump campaign spokeswoman.
+A three-day "Women for Trump" bus tour that was supposed to begin Monday was also canceled because of scheduling conflicts, according to a Trump campaign spokeswoman.

-However, sources told the New York Times that the cancelation was because of the virus, which the campaign denied.
+However, sources told the New York Times that the cancellation was because of the virus, which the campaign denied.

 California Gov. Gavin Newsom declared a state of emergency last week.
 The state has more than 50 confirmed coronavirus cases and two deaths linked to the illness.